ngUpgraders/ng-forward/README.md

 let otherModule = Module('other-module', [ myModule ]);
 ```

-This works for traditional AngularJS modules:
+This works for vanilla AngularJS modules as well:
 ```js
 let otherModule = angular.module('other-module', []);
 let myModule = Module('my-module', [ otherModule ]);
 let lastModule = angular.module('last-module', [ myModule.name ]);
 ```

-## decorators
+## Decorators

 The decorators provided in this package follow [this proposal](https://github.com/jonathandturner/brainstorming/blob/master/README.md).
-They work by adding metadata to your classes and functions under the `$ng-decs` namespace.
+They work by adding metadata to your classes and functions under the `$ng-decs` namespace using the reflect-metadata polyfill.

 ### Inject

-The `@Inject` decorator let's you specify dependencies to Angular's dependency injector:
+The `@Inject` decorator let's you specify dependencies to AngularJS's dependency injector:

 ```js
 @Inject('$q', '$http')